karask/settings/readme.txt

 - Install using nix or manually:
   . install brave browser
+  . install keepassxc (keepassxc.org)
   . install megasync (mega.io)
-  . install keepassxc (keepassxc.org)
+  . get gpg key and insert to machine (pass is ready but requires mega)

 - setup git and bitbucket auth to connect

-- run 01-04 scripts to setup environments
+- run 00-05, 10 scripts to setup environments